NicholasBoll/github-migration/README.md

     - Rewrite API commit hashes: `npm run rewrite`.
 This will use the commit map created by BFG and write the new commit hashes to all downloaded Pull requests, comments and commits.
 1. Push to target location: `(cd <repo>; git push <dest-repo> --mirror)`
 1. Now we start the creation process on the target repo.
 Run `npm run createBranches`.
 This will create a branch for each PR (from the `sed` command run earlier)
 1. Now that branches are created, we'll need to push all the issues (includes pull requests): `npm run createIssues`.
-This will
+State tracking is used in case of any errors.
+This step is the most finicky because the issues must be added in order, so the script will bail on any error informing you how to proceed.
+You may need to create a dummy issue to move on.